Paul Saurin

 Paul Saurin (6 October 1903 – 15 May 1983) was a French politician.

 Saurin was born in Hassi Mamèche, Algeria (then called Rivoli).
 He represented the Independent Radicals in the Chamber of Deputies from 1934 to 1940.
+On 10 July 1940, he voted in favour of granting the cabinet presided by Marshal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.